Connect with us

 2. Self-Regulation/control:

 This is where self-regulation comes in.
-Help your child curb impulsive behaviors.
+Help your child curb impulsive behaviours.
 If your child has a habit of excessive eating, help him regulate it.
 It would help if you taught your child to master himself.

 Teach your child to manage that anger.
 When he breaks a plate because he is angry, kindly explain the effects of that action.
 If he does it again, then follow through with punishment (you can also check out my article on types of punishment for your child).